matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 However, this is still what experts call _"pretty fuckin' bad"_ and I would rather move these issues to less mission critical systems.
 I'll likely revisit liquid cooling in the future.

-### _WHOOSH_

-The CPU Cooler consists of a [large metal heatsink](../../../assets/images/RWB/finland.jpg) with two fans configured in a "push/pull" arrangement.
-The heatsink is 👌 [*firmly*](../../../assets/images/RWB/screwd.jpeg) attached to the CPU by tension mounting.

-A layer of [thermal paste](../../../assets/images/RWB/compounding.jpg) conducts heat away from the die of the CPU, and uses the 6 large heat pipes to distribute the heat throughout surface area of the layered fins.

-[Cool air is pulled from the front,](../../../assets/images/RWB/whoosh.png) through the fins of the heatsink, where it's exhausted out of the back.

-###### More like whoosh

-The name of the game is to move heat *away* from the CPU and get it out of the case.
-For the first time every fan in the entire system is working on a "Fan Curve" which is to say each fan (even PSU, GPU Fans) speed is dependent on temperature.
-Idle temps mean the case and CPU fans lumber alone at leisurely `>400rpm` rate, while GPU and PSU fans don't engage at all.

-Maybe confidence is a little _too_ quiet here, as I've actually had a hard time sleeping without the steady hum of case fans to occupy my lizard brain...

 ### No SATA?
 How could you be _so controversial yet so brave_?

 I've removed my "Cold Storage" 7200 RPM Disk Drives.
 I've also pressed farther into the future and removed SATA SSDs. ~~I promise I'll come back for you.~~